Sanctioned Student Organizations/Programs

 Black Student Association (BSA) - The Black Student Association is an educational and cultural non-profit and non-political organization based at Northeast State.
 The organization is open to all Northeast State students, faculty, and staff.
 Its primary purpose is to serve the interests of minority students.
 The BSA provides a professional, informational, and social network for students of African descent to ensure their retention, academic excellence, and participation in student life at Northeast State.
 Contact advisor Sherman Patrick (H111, 423-354-2493) for more information.

 Campus Christian Fellowship (CCF) - The Campus Christian Fellowship provides opportunities for students and employees to meet regularly to enjoy Christian fellowship and fun.
-Meetings include music, prayer, devotions, Bible study, and praise and worship, as well as fun and laughter.
-Activities may be held in conjunction with Campus Crusade members and events.
+Meetings include a variety of activities for encouragement, fellowship, Bible and topical studies, devotions, and prayer.
+Activities and meetings may be held on various NeSCC campuses.
 The club may also sponsor speakers or musical concerts for the campus, attend area concerts, and participate in school-wide events.
-Mary Ella Poteat (F240, 423-354-2590) and Teressa Dobbs (KCHE104, 423-354-5151) are the faculty advisors.
+CCF is not exclusive to any denomination and all are welcome to attend.
+Teressa Dobbs (KCHE104, 423-354-5151) and John Melendez (F231, 423-354-2452) are the faculty advisors.

 Clinical Laboratory Science Club - The Clinical Laboratory Science Club promotes understanding of the field of laboratory medicine through scheduled meetings, distribution of educational materials, participation in recruitment opportunities at elementary/secondary schools and organizations, as well as through community service projects.
 Funds are raised to attend state and national meetings for the purpose of continuing education and networking with peers.
 Anyone interested in club membership is invited to join.
 Rose Marie Spangler (RCHP 124, 423-354-5500) is the faculty advisor.